You are here

 How will I collect evidence?

 Teachers plan how evidence will be collected within routines and lessons.
-Within each domain, they plan for collecting a variety of evidence of what a child knows or is able to do.
+Within each domain, they plan to collect a variety of evidence of what a child knows or is able to do.
 This might include collecting and organizing work and language samples, collecting photo or video documentation, creating tools for recording observations, and planning prompts for family dialogue.
 Increasing intentionality in planning for observations and collecting evidence maximizes available time with each child.

 Some districts have supported teachers with categorizing assessment items for ease of embedding within continual planning.
 Two methods of categorizing currently used include: